 Is There Goodwill Or Any Exceptional Impairments Listed?

 It is always worth checking for goodwill that has been added back.
 Goodwill is an accounting principle that places a price on that intangible value of a business.
 For example, McDonald’s pays pennies for the raw ingredients in a Big Mac, yet we pay extra for the complete sum of the parts in a prepared form.
 Whereas a business may only have a tangible asset value of a certain amount – a buyer may buy the firm for more because the buyer believes the business branding or employees have addtional value.

 Goodwill matters on the cash flow statement because it is added back as a non-cash item.
 It is the same with exceptional impairments.
 Some companies have ‘exceptional impairments’ every single year, which artificially boosts the company’s profits!

 Is The Company Paying Debtors Quicker Than Collecting Receivables?

 We looked at this in “How To Understand A Balance Sheet” and the reason why this is important is because the length of time we pay and are paid affects our working capital.

 Remember the conservatory?
 If we are paid 10 days after work completion, yet we pay our suppliers after 30 days from purchase, then it is highly likely cash will be staying in the business for a longer period of time.
-If receivables (money owed to others) is growing much faster than payables (money paid to us) then it increases the risk of a cash call on the business.
+If receivables (money paid to us) is growing much faster than payables (money owed to others) then it increases the risk of a cash call on the business.
 We may need to find a debt facility or dilute shareholders by asking them for more cash in the form of equity.